 Do you know that India, a nation well-known for its heavily spiced cuisines and hearty curries, also excels at sweets?
 Yes.
 Indeed, no holiday, party, or hotel in India would be complete without the popular delicacy known as gulab jamun, which is infused with fragrance.
 Despite its Persian origins, they underwent changes upon their arrival.
 The Persian name “Gulab” means “rose water,” and the Hindi word “Jamun” means “black plum,” because it has an identical shape and size to those specific fruits.
 Gulab jamun is made with khoa (sugar-free thickened milk) or milk solids (curd), mixed with flour to make a dough.
 Side by side, the flavorful syrup is prepared by boiling sugar, rosewater, cardamom, and saffron.
 After being deep-fried in ghee or oil and allowed to cool, the dough balls are then soaked in a rich syrup flavored with rosewater.

 Finally, to intensify the flavor, they are topped with dried nuts like cashews, almonds, and pistachios, and then sugar-drizzling balls are served.
 The texture turns out to be an ideal blend of rich, squishy, silky, and fluffy, with a slight stickiness enhanced by the scent of cardamom and rosewater.
 The most yum-yum way to enjoy gulab jamun is with vanilla ice cream; nevertheless, first-time tasters and outsiders may find it overly sweet.
-Try this authentic Indian dessert to wrap up your meal and sate your sweet desire.
+Try this authentic Diwali dessert to wrap up your meal and sate your sweet desire.
 Trust me!
 Every bite will tempt you to crave more sticky, sugary jamuns!

 5. Parotta with Chicken Korma: